-1. INTRODUCTION
+1. Introduction

-Dry sliding of two bodies in contact generates a wide range of effects like resistance to sliding, heating, wear and sound among others.
+Dry sliding of two bodies in contact generates a wide range of effects like friction, wear, heat and sound among others.
 While sound generation in dry sliding has not received as much attention in the field of tribology research as friction and wear, the phenomenon has been used for sound reproduction through the 20th century following the invention of the phonograph by Thomas Edison.